cancervariants/variation-normalization/README.md

 ## Backend Services

 The varlex backend is a simple flask app, but it does rely on some local data caches which you will need to set up.
-It uses conda to manage its environment, which you will also need to isntall.
+It uses conda to manage its environment, which you will also need to install.

 ### Installation
-From the _root_ directory of the repository
+From the _root_ directory of the repository:
 ```
 conda env create -f environment.yml
 conda activate varlexenv